 On the pastry shelf was a box of four croissants for under $2.
 Yes.
 I said that right.
 They were less than $2 for 4 day old croissants.
 And they were more than what I could have hoped for in the day old bread section of the grocery.
 It was like hitting the jackpot for bread pudding.
 I should have bought a lottery ticket.
 Oh well.

-So, I snatched those bad boys knowing full good and well that they were going to make the most delicious bread pudding I’ve ever made.
+So, I snatched those bad boys knowing full good and well that they were going to make the most delicious Individual Croissant Apple Bread Pudding I’ve ever made.
 Just cause, well, CROISSANTS!
 Hello!?
 Not only croissants, but delicious apples, freshly ground cinnamon, and the most fragrant vanilla extract ever.
 All of these ingredients are making me hungry thinking about making this again.

 Is it time for dessert yet?